Our Adjustable Portable Basketball Hoop is great for kids and adults alike

 Basketball is one of the fastest growing and most popular sports.
-There are over a billion followers and millions of players!
+There are over a billion dedicated fans and millions of players!
 Some may say that playing basketball will help you grow stronger and taller, but there are also numerous other health benefits playing has to offer.

 Basketball is a contact sport, and it requires a large variety of skill development.
 When conditioning for basketball, players need aerobic and anaerobic training.
 Aerobic training involves endurance, and anaerobic training involves short burst activities.
 During playtime, there is a lot of starting and stopping, so while it is not considered an aerobic sport, it still provides a heart-pumping workout and promotes cardiovascular health.
 Because you keep moving, your heart rate increases and also helps build endurance, which is important to keeping your heart healthy.
 It will also help lower the risk of stroke and heart disease later in your life.

 Getting into shape

 Playing basketball can also help you burn calories.
 The quick lateral movements, running and jumping give you an aerobic workout, which allows a person who weighs 165 pounds to burn about 600 calories.
 A person who weighs 250 pounds can burn approximately 900 calories.
 This demonstrates it is highly effective as a fitness routine that is also fun, so it doesn't necessarily feel like you're hitting the gym with a goal of burning calories.

 Basketball also helps to build bone and muscle.
 Any physical activity that involves weight-bearing helps new bone tissue and muscle tissue to form.
 Your body becomes stronger as a result of the tugging and pushing of muscles against bone that happens during basketball.